wz7982/sqala-doc/docs/en/database.md

 ## Query Data

-Use the `fetch` method to query data, which returns a List type result:
+Use the `fetch` method to query data, which returns a List:

 ```scala
 val q =